Bira/octopus-carnival/_drafts/df-marksmanship.md

 want to fire every turn is to carry a brace of 10 or so derringers instead of a single pistol, with Fast-Draw allowing them to fire one each turn and discard it (and do slightly less damage than a bow).
-Doing this would improve Layla's score only until she ran out of loaded guns, so it wouldn't allow her to catch up to her fellow contestants.
+Doing this would improve Layla's score only until she ran out of loaded guns, so unless she brings 60 of them she catch up to her fellow contestants.

-All of this remains on the realistic side.
-Heroic Archer/Crossbowman give the other constestants acess to patently fantastical options to increase their rate of fire!
-Layla has Gunslinger, and that should help!
-How would our gun-witch fare if she had access to these options?
+### Helping Layla Out

+What if we wanted guns to be more awesome in our campaign, at least when wielded by an ultra-skilled delver PC?
+What extra benefits could we give Layla to let her catch up?

+Perhaps we could take some inspiration from the crossbow version of Quick Reload that we gave Harsk.
+You see, the gun version is described by Gun Fu as _realistic_, which means we could make it even more awesome for Gunslingers.
+So let's say that for Gunslingers, the minimum reload time is 1 second, not 3.

+Another option would be to also allow her to quick-ready her loaded gun, like the others can do with their own weapons.
+That would be a

 If we port the quick-ready rule for use with guns, Layla could make a Guns-3 roll to ready the pistol instantly and fire every 3 seconds instead of 4.
 That would allow her to land 20 shots in that minute.
 Still not enough!

 Harsk has a cinematic benefit to his Quick-Reload perk, allowing him to reload a crossbow instantly.
 We could do something similar for Layla, and say Gunslinger